 Louisiana-Pacific (LPX) Dips More Than Broader Markets: What You Should Know

-Wall Street will be looking for positivity from Louisiana-Pacific as it approaches its next earnings report date.
-On that day, Louisiana-Pacific is projected to report earnings of $1.83 per share, which would represent a year-over-year decline of 8.96%.
+Investors will be hoping for strength from Louisiana-Pacific as it approaches its next earnings release.
+In that report, analysts expect Louisiana-Pacific to post earnings of $1.83 per share.
+This would mark a year-over-year decline of 8.96%.
 Meanwhile, our latest consensus estimate is calling for revenue of $846 million, down 1.63% from the prior-year quarter.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $13.50 per share and revenue of $4.32 billion, which would represent changes of +213.23% and +55.09%, respectively, from the prior year.

-Investors should also note any recent changes to analyst estimates for Louisiana-Pacific.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors might also notice recent changes to analyst estimates for Louisiana-Pacific.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.75% higher within the past month.
-Louisiana-Pacific is currently sporting a Zacks Rank of #2 (Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 3.99% higher.
+Louisiana-Pacific currently has a Zacks Rank of #3 (Hold).

-Digging into valuation, Louisiana-Pacific currently has a Forward P/E ratio of 5.83.
-This represents a discount compared to its industry's average Forward P/E of 12.23.
+Valuation is also important, so investors should note that Louisiana-Pacific has a Forward P/E ratio of 9.45 right now.
+This represents a discount compared to its industry's average Forward P/E of 13.05.

 To follow LPX in the coming trading sessions, be sure to utilize Zacks.com.